Katie Couric Admits Mistake, Makes Amends On ‘Gender Revolution’

 “I have been aware of who I was since I was a very young kid and it’s taken me a very long time to be able to be myself and be okay with that.
 The person that I am now, being able to have all of my rights in full, is such a massive, dynamic difference from the person I was just last summer.
 I would like to say too, that if the evidence said that me using the boys’ room would be catastrophic, I would not be advocating for myself.”

 Are you happy to see Katie Couric doing this show and not shying away from the issues?
-Sound off in the comments section below on your thoughts, and don’t miss watching Gender Revolution: A Journey with Katie Couric on Monday, February 6th at 9 PM / 8 PM Central on the National Geographic channel.
+Sound off in the comments section below on your thoughts, and don’t miss watching Gender Revolution: A Journey with Katie Couric on Monday, February 6th at 9 p.m./8 p.m.
+Central on the National Geographic channel.

-[Featured Image By Brad Barket/Getty Images for National Geographic]
+[Featured Image by Brad Barket/Getty Images for National Geographic]